MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/devicestatus-csp.md

 -   0 – Antivirus is on and monitoring.
 -   1 – Antivirus is disabled.
--   2 – Antivirus is not monitoring the device/PC or some options have been turned off.
+-   2 – Antivirus isn't monitoring the device/PC or some options have been turned off.
 -   3 (default) – Antivirus is temporarily not completely monitoring the device/PC.
 -   4 – Antivirus not applicable for this device.
-This is returned for devices like the phone that do not have an antivirus (where the API doesn’t exist.)
+This value is returned for devices like the phone that don't have an antivirus (where the API doesn’t exist.)

 Supported operation is Get.